lex-fmt/core/docs/dev/issues/203-extended-marker-normalization.md

 # Issue #203: Normalize extended list markers from structured segments

 ## Current Behavior
-Extended list markers (multi-part sequences such as `1.2.3` or `IV.b.2)`) are now preserved verbatim whenever the formatter's `normalize_list_markers` flag is enabled.
+Extended list markers (multi-part sequences such as `1.2.3` or `IV.b.2)`) are now preserved verbatim whenever the formatter's `normalize_seq_markers` flag is enabled.
 This avoids corrupting hierarchy, but it also means extended lists never normalize—whatever the author typed is re-emitted, even if numbering is inconsistent.

 ## Desired Behavior
 When extended lists are normalized, the formatter should regenerate each marker deterministically using structured metadata, so the hierarchy becomes `1.1.1`, `1.1.2`, etc., according to the list's decoration style(s) and separators.
 That requires: